FAQ on Studying Abroad with Erasmus

 How good do my grades need to be to get a place?

-The Erasmus coordinators in the faculties decide on whether or not to offer a place based on all the application documents you submit.
+The Erasmus officer in your faculty decides on whether or not to offer a place based on all the application documents you submit.
 Good grades are certainly advantageous in the application procedure but they are not the only relevant criterion.

 Does it matter if I am pursuing a bachelor’s, master’s, or doctorate?